gregwebs/Shelly.hs/doc/shelly-monad.markdown

    return stdout
 ~~~~~~~~

-With this new defintiion of `run`, we have a single interface.
+With this new definition of `run`, we have a single interface.
 Under the hood we have `State` that we are carefully mutating, but we will expose a nice interface to the user so they never directly modify `State`.
 Most modifications are made for the duration of a function.
 We can write `verbosely ...`, where only commands executing in `verbosely` have the verbose configuration

 ~~~~~~~~ {.hs}